parabellumKoval/vivadzen-front/modules/settings/README.md

 - On first SSR request (cold start), module fetches from Laravel and saves to Nitro storage (`cache:`) with timestamp.
 - On subsequent requests, it serves from cache.
-- When TTL expires, it serves stale data immediately and refreshes in the background.
+- When TTL expires, it serves stale data immediately and refreshes in the background (unless `enableTtl` is set to `false`).
 - You can trigger an immediate refresh by POSTing to `/api/_refresh-settings`.
 ```